effect-ts-app/docs/README.md

 Effect App is a light-weight framework to build resilient and fully type-safe services and apps with [Effect](https://github.com/Effect-TS/effect) and [FP-TS](https://github.com/fp-ts/core), in a statically typed functional style in the latest of Typescript.
 Compiler extensions through ts-plus are [recommended](https://dev.to/effect-ts/the-case-for-ts-18b3), yet not required.
+It allows for a compiler/type driven development, where often, if it compiles, your program is probably quite correct :) Reducing the need for boilerplate testing and providing you a level of confidence out of the box.

 ## Models and Resources

 All data modeling is [Schema](https://github.com/effect-ts-app/libs/tree/main/packages/schema) based.
 It powers the strong domain modelling, RPC (client+api controllers), database schema, input/form schemas, providing a single source of truth for all models and refined primitives.

+Your UI and services will never be out of sync, and even the fully type-safe api client (incl. runtime client side input and response validation) to use in your apps is automatically derived from your resource specifications, also guiding the implementation of your api controllers.

 ## Data type architecture/hierarchy